 - 1 ½ tablespoon curry powder heaped tablespoon measurements

-- 1 ½ teaspoons sugar use your usual variety or syrup
+- 1 ½ teaspoon sugar use your usual variety or syrup

-- 2 tablespoons flour gluten free plain flour/ regular plain flour/ all purpose flour /
+- 2 tablespoon flour gluten free plain flour/ regular plain flour/ all purpose flour /

 - 2 litres vegan stock use a beef or chicken flavoured vegan stock if available

 - 3 tablespoon mango chutney plus extra to serve

 - 1 tablespoon lemon juice